rokj/stree-web/README.md

 Additionaly [jquery](https://jquery.com/) is used for element manipulation in HTML, [bootstrap](https://getbootstrap.com/) for CSS-ing.
 Plan is to abolish jquery in the future, ...

-## Sharing
+## Sharing files

-For sharing to work, you have to implement service with 4 endpoints (customizable and set in settings.js):
+For sharing to work, you have to implement service with 4 endpoints which can be customizable and set in settings.js:
 - `/get-user-shares/`
 - `/share/`
 - `/unshare/`